How to Choose a Website Builder

 Extra features?

 If you need "extra" features, like an online store or a blog, it's vital you are clear on this before you choose a website builder tool.
 One thing I've noticed since I began my business is that website means very different things to different people, so it's dangerous to assume that a feature you need is automatically included.
 For example, my favorite platform, Carrd.co, is not suitable for blogging.
-(And here's why I think that's fine.)
+(And here's why I think that might be fine.)

 Summary: Pause Before You Plunge